DerCodeDev/CVAC/README.md

 Sierra's VMD's are working aswell with CVAC.

 # Requirements:
-You only need to have ffmpeg and Java.
+You only need to have ffmpeg and Python.
 # How to install ffmpeg on Windows?
 1. Download ffmpeg [here](https://www.gyan.dev/ffmpeg/builds/)
 2. Extract the Zip File into a Folder (recommended is to extract the Folder ffmpeg to the root of your C Partiton)